 Among the social traits we investigated, the highest difference in the effect of rank on reproductive success was between cooperative breeders and plural/associated breeders.
 This result was expected given the higher reproductive skew that has been found among females in cooperative breeders (Lukas and Clutton-Brock (2012)).
 The contrast between breeding systems appears due to the degree of reproductive control that dominants in cooperative breeders have.
-Our results also show that other social factors, in particular the number of females in the group and their relatedness, influence effect sizes in opposite directions in cooperative breeders than in plural breeders.
-The observation that in cooperative breeders reproductive success is shared less in species with larger numbers of subordinates and higher relatedness among them is in line with theoretical predictions that complete monopolization of reproduction can be stable if subordinates are queuing to inherit the dominant position themselves (Kokko and Johnstone (1999)).
+Our results also show that other social factors, such as the relatedness among females, have less of a role on the effect sizes in cooperative breeders than in plural breeders, in line with theoretical predictions that complete monopolization of reproduction can be stable if subordinates are queuing to inherit the dominant position themselves (Kokko and Johnstone (1999)).
 The likely importance of reproductive control of dominant females in cooperative breeders compared to plural/associated breeders is also reflected in the effect of group size on the benefits of dominance in the different breeding systems.
 Similar to what has also been found in eusocial insects (Rubenstein, Botero, and Lacey (2016)) and cooperatively breeding birds (Riehl (2017)), among cooperatively breeding mammals there usually is a single breeding dominant female and large groups occur when her reproductive output is high without loss of reproductive control.
 In contrast, among plural/associated breeding mammals groups grow large as more females/matrilines join a group leading to reduced reproductive control of dominants.
 In this context, it is important to again bear in mind that we only look at the association between rank and the variation in reproductive success within groups.
 In cooperative breeders, increases in group size might reduce the reproductive output of dominant females even if they still monopolize reproduction (T. H. Clutton-Brock et al. (2010)).
-In plural breeders, even though the relative difference between dominant and subordinate females might be lower in larger groups, in terms of overall fitness it might still be better to be dominant in a group of the optimal size than in a smaller group (e.g., small group where dominant has 3 versus subordinate has 2
+In plural breeders, even though the relative difference between dominant and subordinate females might be lower in larger groups, in terms of overall fitness it might still be better to be dominant in a group of the optimal size than in a smaller group (e.g. small group where dominant has 3 versus subordinate has 2 offspring, i.e. 50% higher fitness, compared to a group where dominant has 4 while all other females have 3 offspring, i.e. 33% higher fitness).